 - How will this decision impact my child long-term?

-How to Navigate School Decision Disagreements Without Escalating Conflict
+How to Respond Without Escalating Conflict

 Limit Communication to What Is Necessary